 - 4 nights AirBnB in Rovaniemi: £477

 - Total spend for flights, train and accommodation: £1613

-So, as you can see, although we are spending more than we would have if we were visiting Lapland for the day, we are still under budget for a 1-night or 2-night package trip and we’re getting much more out of the trip.
+So, as you can see, although we were spending more than we would have if we were visiting Lapland for the day, we were still under budget for a 1-night or 2-night package trip and we were getting much more out of the trip.

 Lapland excursions and things to do in Rovaniemi with kids

 Santa – There are two ways to see Santa in Lapland.
 There is Santa Village where it is free to see Santa in his office but there are additional costs such as for your photo with Santa, reindeer and husky sleigh rides and sending a letter from the North Pole to someone back home.
 Or you can visit the underground Santa Park where there are activities with Elves and also a visit to Santa included in the entry fee.
 Plus, tickets are valid for two consecutive day’s entry.

 Winter Safaris – Longer husky and reindeer experiences or safaris are available but the costs of these can be quite high so shop around.
 We booked a husky experience with Bear Hill Husky and were really looking forward to it.

 Snowman World – Located at the Santa Claus Village, Snowman World is a place to hug a snowman, see inside an Ice bar and restaurant and where you can try your hand at ice skating and snow tubing.
 All of the necessary equipment for this is included in your entrance fee.